Compare Stump Removal Quotes Now

 There are a few different ways to kill your tree stump once the tree has been removed.

 The first one is Round-Up – Most should be familiar with this as a very common poison.
 Simply mix up a ratio of 1:1 Roundup and water and paint it around the outer edge of the tree stump.
-This needs to be done within an hour of the tree being but down before the Phloem or xylem (the veins of the tree) close up.
+This needs to be done within an hour of the tree being put down before the Phloem or xylem (the veins of the tree) close up.

 The next method is to use Epson salts – Mix up Epson salts in water at a very strong ratio of 1:5 and pour on and around the tree stump.

 The last method is copper nails – Take 6 – 12 copper nails and hammer them into the base of the stump.
-Copper is poisonous to trees and will kill it.
+Copper is poisonous to trees and will kill them.
 This one works well but does take a lot longer than the first two.
 I would consider doing this in conjunction with one of the above methods as an “insurance policy”.

 Will tree stumps attract termites?

-Dead timber like tree stumps will attract termites, beetles, ants and other insects.
+Dead timber like tree stumps will attract termites, beetles, ants, and other insects.
 Termites have a way of finding their way into your home, so if you do want to keep your tree stump, make sure you treat it with a liquid termiticide.

 Black ants and white ants do not get along, so if you have a healthy number of black ants in your garden naturally, they will keep the termites at bay.

-Can I DIY stump removal to save?
+Can I DIY stump removal to save money?

 If it’s just a small job, you are best getting someone in.